DenBilokon/Assistant_PROJECT/README.md

 WELCOME!

-# CLI ASSISTANT
+# HELP-ASSISTANT
-<b>CLI Assistant</b> is a python program that acts as a personal assistant with a command line interface.
+<b>Help-Assistant</b> is a python program that acts as a personal assistant with a command line interface.
 The project is installed as a python package and can be called anywhere on the system using a special command.

 The following python libraries were also used for implementation: <b>pathlib, os, re, shutil, sys, datetime, collections, pickle</b>.
 ## Installation